ccammack/ccammack.com/content/posts/create-a-centralized-backup-server-with-freebsd/index.md

 {{< figure src="testing-samba-using-ip.png" alt="Testing Samba Using IP">}}

 The network share will remain available until after 3AM the following day so the client can save files to it, or you can cancel and dismount manually if needed.
+The drive will fail to dismount if a client is currently using the Samba share, so close all file explorer windows if you need to manually dismount the drive.

 {{< highlight txt >}}
 # pkill -f backup.sh; pkill blink1-tool